 This article by U. Mahesh Prabhu is a part of The Kautilya Project of Vedic Management Centre

-Kings from the early Rig Vedic period had mentors who were held in highest regard.
+Kings from the early Rig Vedic period had mentors whom they held in highest regard.
 They were called Rajaguru.
 Rajaguru essentially translates to Guru of the King.

 King Bharat, after whom India is also called Bharath, had Bharadwaj.
 King Rama had Vashistha, Mauryan King Chandragupta had Kautilya a.k.a.
 Chanakya a.k.a.
 Vishnugupta, founder of Vijayanagara Empire – Hakka and Bukka – had Vidyaranya, the list goes on.
 These Rajagurus never stayed in the capital or in grand palaces.
 They weren’t priests, as some portray them to be.
 They were men of commensurate knowledge and great wisdom.
 They preferred to stay secluded from masses in hermitages closer to the forests.
 They wouldn’t leave their hermitages for a long time as a cardinal rule.

-When these Rajaguru visited capital, the kings would vacate their seats for them, treat them like deities and seek their counsel in matters considered to be relevant.
+When these Rajaguru visited the capital, the kings would vacate their seats for them, treat them as deities and seek their counsel in matters considered to be relevant.
 Their wise counsel is well documented well in many Vedic texts.
-For example, the counsel provided by Vashistha to then Prince Rama is well documented in Valmiki’s Ramayana.
+For example, the counsel provided by Vashistha to then Prince Rama is available in Valmiki’s Ramayana.
 Arthashastra of Kautilya documents many details of administration and government during the Mauryan era.
 This knowledge and wisdom continue to provide unparalleled insights even to this day to those who seek them.

-Given their spartan lifestyle and low profile it’s hard for people today to comprehend why they were held in the highest regard.
-There are many reasons, including their great accomplishments, wealth of knowledge, aversion to greed, power as well as publicity – but more importantly their ability to comprehend things unimaginable to the common mind.
-Of the many things these sages taught the most important is the nature of power – Politics.
+Since these Rajagurus had a spartan lifestyle and always kept a low profile, it’s hard for people today to comprehend why kings held them in high regard.
+There are many reasons, including their significant accomplishments, the wealth of knowledge, aversion to greed, power as well as publicity – but more importantly their ability to comprehend things unimaginable to the ordinary mind.
+Of the many things, these sages taught the most important is the nature of power – Politics.